Science fiction’s ups and downs

 The paperback novel began to flourish as a vehicle for entertainment and art.
 Writers broke out of their magazine short-story ghetto.
 Ballantine Books, in particular, favored science fiction.
 In 1953, Ballantine published Arthur Clarke’s Childhood's End, Ray Bradbury’s Fahrenheit 451, and The Space Merchants by the team of Frederik Pohl and C.M.
 Kornbluth, while Signet published Alfred Bester’s The Demolished Man.
 And in hardcovers, Farrar Straus and Young published Theodore Sturgeon's More Than Human.
 What a year.
 The best SF novels began to be taken seriously by readers beyond genre fans.
 It seemed science fiction was maturing, and the gap separating genre writers and odd geniuses like Orwell and Huxley was dwindling.

 So it seemed.
-The 1960s saw more examples of literary finesse, a continuation of the maturation with the added twist of self-conscious New Wave writers.
+The 1960s saw more examples of literary finesse, a continuation of the maturation with the added twist of New Wave writers pushing the boundaries of content and form.
 In Britain, the magazine most associated with the New Wave was New Worlds, and the best of the writers there was J.G.
 Ballard, who looked like the heir of Franz Kafka and Jorge Luis Borges in his surrealism, which he blended in some stories with science fiction.
 Writers good at SF often were good at surrealism.
 Genius examples of surrealism included Ballard's story "The Drowned Giant" (1965), Harry Harrison’s “By The Falls” (1969), and Keith Laumer’s “In the Queue” (1970).

 What was not obvious was that these two decades, the 1950s and 1960s, would be the peak.
 The artistic maturation process had gone as far as it would go.